DaanQuaadvliet231146/DaanQuaadvliet.Challenges/Hackathon CCC/README.md

-# DaanQuaadvliet.Challenges
+# BLock A challenge: Hackathon CCC
-Welcome to my week 9/10 Challenges GitHub repository.
-In this page I will show my results of the week 9/10 challenges.
+For my Block A week 9/10 challenge, I did the Hackathon with Peter Husen (student number 233900).
+I did this challenge under the team name "Big Slam"